Herd Health Considerations for Maximizing Reproductive Outcomes

 potential zoonotic risks.

-4. Talk to the diagnostician at the laboratory of choice, to make sure there is adequate information
+- 4. Talk to the diagnostician at the laboratory of choice, to make sure there is adequate information and tissue samples.

 To effectively use the information coming back from the lab, Dohlman advised producers to seek their veterinarian’s help in devising a plan to prevent or minimize future occurrences.
 This may involve revisiting the herd health management program, including vaccination protocols and biosecurity measures.